nathansizemore/sweet-animation/README.md

 # sweet-animation

-A simple demo project showcasing using Unity to animate a think with audio.
+A simple demo project showcasing using Unity to animate a thing with audio.

 ---